HL7/fhir/guides/daf2/pages/_includes/daf-core-vitalsigns-intro.md

 This profile sets minimum expectations for the [Observation] resource to record, search and fetch vital signs associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-VitalSigns
+profile:

+-   Query for vital signs of a particular patient
+-   Query for patients with a particular type of vital sign measurement

 ##### Mandatory Data Elements and Terminology